giybang/HRSampleData/README.md

 # HRSampleData
-HR Sample Data for Analysis
+HR Sample Data for Analysis on Wage Disparity in Gender

 A sample HR dataset with 500 entries, which includes information on gender, age, department, position, years of experience, education level, and annual salary.

  This dataset introduces some wage disparity between men and women

 > Save script to Notepad ++
      Save as file name: HRSampleData.py